Assessment 2: Research-informed policy note

 EC966 – Labour Economics

-When drawing theoretical predictions, you should be precise about which theoretical framework you’re referring to.
-You should not use any equations in this note but you should use formal reasoning and precise academic references (authors’ names, year, and name of the journal if ambiguous).
+When drawing theoretical predictions, you should be precise about which theoretical framework you’re referring yourselves to.
+You should not use any equations in this note.
+However, you should use formal reasoning and precise academic references (authors’ names, year, and name of the journal if ambiguous).
+You can use up to 10 academic references for this note, choose the most relevant ones wisely.
 Vague and unjustified statements will be penalised, as will elements not directly related to the question.